SAKryukov/microtonal-fabric/article/Multi-EDO/article.md

 ### Compatibility

-At the moment of writing, Web Audio API exists as a W3C editor's [draft of September 2017](https://webaudio.github.io/web-audio-api).
+At the moment of writing, Web Audio API exists as a W3C editor's [draft of 7 November 2022](https://webaudio.github.io/web-audio-api).
 Nevertheless, the applications described in the present article work with most major browsers.

 Another advanced aspect is the use of SVG embedded in HTML.
 This feature is presently the part of [W3C Recommendation of October 28, 2014](https://www.w3.org/TR/html5/embedded-content-0.html#svg) and also should be quite usable.